adessoTurkey-dotNET/BctSP/README.md

 # BctSP

 This project has been developed with the .NET Standard 2.1.
-It allows you to call stored procedures from the database by simply creating only the interface and methods signature without needing any concrete class to call any stored procedure.
+It allows you to call stored procedures and functions from the database by simply creating only the interface and methods signature without needing any concrete class to call any stored procedure.
 **It can work async and sync.
-It provides stored procedure support for MsSQL and MySQL and function support for PostgreSQL.**
+It provides stored procedure and function support for MsSQL, MySQL, PostgreSQL and OracleSQL**

 # Installation